Amid anti-govt protests in Bangkok, APEC leaders call for enhanced cooperation

 “The police have overreacted.
 They are using rubber bullets on us and tried to stop us many times,” he told Reuters.

-“The protesters broke the law, physically assaulted police officers,” Ashyan said, adding that five officers were injured.
+“The protesters broke the law, physically assaulted police officers,” said an officer, adding that five officers were injured.

 Meanwhile, leaders of the 21-member APEC bloc pledged on Saturday to boost trade and do more to tackle other economic challenges.
-The summit's conclusion meant wrapping up of the last of three summits in the region in a week that have been overshadowed by intense geopolitical rivalry dominated by the war in Ukraine.
+The summit's conclusion meant wrapping up of the last of three summits in the region in a week though they were overshadowed by intense geopolitical rivalry dominated by the war in Ukraine.

 The summits have been attended by global leaders, and the talks have often been disrupted by friction spilling over from the war in Ukraine as well as flashpoints such as the Taiwan strait and the Korean peninsula.